flamacore/DocuWeave/README.md

 ### What's New?

-- **Enhanced Security & Trust**
-  Code signed Windows executables ensure authenticity and eliminate security warnings.

-- **High DPI and Scaling**
-  Improved support for high-resolution displays ensures that all UI elements render crisply.

-- **Enhanced Project Management**
-  Experience faster loading, saving, and renaming of projects with robust file handling and auto-cleanup of orphaned files.

 - **Document Hierarchy & Linking**
   - Create nested document structures with parent-child relationships
   - Internal document linking with automatic path updates when documents are renamed
   - Improved navigation between related documents
   - Automatic sidebar selection when following document links

-- **Revamped Editing Experience**
-  - New toolbar icons and a refined layout.
-  - Table insertion support for richer content.
-  - Real-time preview updates with a responsive editing interface.
-  - Improved emoji support with SVG-based emoji picker and better rendering.

 - **Performance & Stability**
   Optimizations across the board result in quicker startup times, more efficient resource usage, and better overall responsiveness.